Sorunome/arduino-upload/README.md

 # Arduino Upload Package

-Did you not like the look of the arduino IDE but were stuck with it nevertheless?
-Not anymore, this package provides some essential features of the arduino IDE.
+Did you not like the look of the Arduino IDE but were stuck with it nevertheless?
+Not anymore, this package provides some essential features of the Arduino IDE.

 * Verify a sketch
 * Build a sketch